rsicarelli/codigo-de-conduta/README.md

 * Vince Mi - @vince

 *The role of the admins is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*

+## Member Nomination

+To nominate someone to join the Android Study Group, fill out [this](http://bit.ly/asgform) form with your name, their name and info, and why you are nominating them.

+This study group is for people actively involved in creating Android applications professionally.
+The admins will take into consideration the amount of time the nominee has spent developing in Android, and vote within a week on accepting the nominee.
+If there is any person you would like to keep out of the study group for any reason, message one of the admins.